What’s new in the FAA US drone laws?

 Here’s an update on what you need to know if you’re going to use a drone in the US.
 Do you need a license?
 Can you fly a drone in New York, for example?
 How to register a drone in the US?
 We tell you everything!

-The requirements haven’t changed much.
-In addition to being able to fly without FAA authorization at less than 400 feet in uncontrolled airspace, recreational pilots must still register their drones, fly within line of sight, avoid other aircraft at all times, and be responsible for complying with all FAA airspace prohibitions and restrictions.
+Recreational pilots must register their drones, as well as take a Recreational UAS Safety Test (TRUST) and carry certification that they have passed.
+They must also fly within line of sight, avoid other aircraft at all times and be responsible for complying with all FAA airspace prohibitions and restrictions.

 In the following section, you can find detailed information from the FAA with all the new drone regulations in place to legally and safely fly unmanned aircraft in the United States.
 However, here’s a summary of the main things you need to know to fly your drone safely in USA.